agreshno/bioinf/report3/README.md

-This is a folder with plots for report #3.
+This is a folder with files for report #3.